 In addition, the profile provides information about the FIP’s progress on making measurable improvements against the indicators.
-The “How is This Fishery Doing?” section provides a snapshot of this progress, and users can click on specific indicators to display details on the FIP’s actions and progress achieved.
+Users can click on specific indicators to display details on the FIP’s actions and progress achieved.

 Users can find additional details about the FIP on the subpages, accessible by the tabs along the top of the profile.

 Contacting a FIP

 If you’d like to contact a FIP, you can reach out directly to the point of contact for the FIP’s lead organization.
 You can find the contact’s name and email address on the FIP’s overview page.